Check out the Award for International Travel and Study at a Glance. Applications are due January 30.

 Awards are given annually to stimulate scholarly study and ministerial development and to recognize excellence of achievement.
 A student must be in good academic standing at the time he or she applies for or is nominated for an award.
 The faculty reserves the right in any year not to grant one or more of the awards.
 Recommendations regarding the recipients in each case are made by the faculty of the respective fields.

-All application materials should be sent to Alicia Rhine by January 30.
+All application materials should be sent to David Watkins by January 30.
 Inquirers should contact Alicia with questions on eligibility or the application process.

 John Hayes Creighton Fund for Graduate Study in the Holy Land